lucassha/DevOps-Student-Roadmap/Blogs/Blog0.md

 Currently, I'm a CS student at Oregon State, where I am about 50% through the program.
 I have a background and previous BS in supply chain, but I decided to go back to school for CS after being introduced to programming.

-My experience is as such:
+My experience is as follows:

 * [Python/C++/C](https://github.com/lucassha/C)
 * [Linux](https://github.com/lucassha/Linux-Notes)